zabbix/ansible-collection/plugins/README.md

 ## Inventory plugin examples:

 ### Example 1
-Minimal set of parameters for searching.
+Minimum set of parameters for searching.
-You need to specify the name of plugin, URL and credentials (login and password or API token).
+You need to specify the name of the plugin, URL, and credentials (login and password or API token).

-**IMPORTANT**: Keep in mind that with these parameters all hosts with all host parameters will be returned from Zabbix.
-This can create excessive load on Zabbix server.
-For selecting host and fields, use the filter and output options.
+**IMPORTANT**: Keep in mind that with these parameters, all hosts with all host parameters will be returned from Zabbix.
+This can create an excessive load on Zabbix server.
+For selecting the host and fields, use the filter and output options.

 ```yaml
 ---